|A Guide for Nonprofit Organizations: Dissolution of Illinois Not for Profit Corporations -- Voluntary Dissolution||

 Note, however, that a director will not be liable for distribution of assets to any person, even if such distribution is found to be in an amount unauthorized by the Act, if (a) the director relied in good faith on a financial statement that was represented to the director by the corporation's president, chief financial officer or an independent or certified public accountant or firm as fairly reflecting the corporation's financial condition; or (b) in determining the amount available for distribution, the director relied in good faith on the book value of relevant assets.

-(2) Failure to Notify Known Creditors of Dissolution.
-If the corporation seeks to bar known claims against the corporation by following the procedure described in Section II.
-I, the directors of the corporation shall be jointly and severally liable for failing to take reasonable steps to cause the notice described in such Section to be given to any known creditor of the corporation.
+If the corporation seeks to bar claims against the corporation by following the procedure described in Section (1) above, the directors of the corporation shall be jointly and severally liable for failing to take reasonable steps to send the written notice to any known creditor of the corporation.

-(4) Breach of Fiduciary Duty to Creditors of Insolvent Corporation; D& O Coverage.
-When any corporation, whether for-profit or not for profit, enters the "zone of insolvency," the duties of the directors of the corporation shift to include duties to the corporation's creditors.
+When any corporation, whether for-profit or not for profit, is at risk of becoming insolvent, the duties of the directors of the corporation shift to include duties to the corporation's creditors.
 Thus, creditors of dissolved corporations who do not receive full payment for amounts owed to them by the corporation may consider direct suit against directors for actions taken once the corporation became insolvent (i. e., either having an excess of debts compared to assets, or the inability to pay debts as they become due).
 Claims made in such suits may allege that certain actions of the corporation's directors resulted in undue losses or dissipation of corporate assets contrary to the interests of some or all of the creditors.
 Knowingly acting contrary to the interests of creditors could be deemed to be "willful" behavior eliminating the liability shield for uncompensated officers and directors.
 (See discussion at subsection (5) below.)
 Further, insolvency may result in loss of D & O coverage, if the corporation's D& O policy has an insolvency exclusion or if the corporation is unable to continue to pay the D& O premium.

 It should be noted, however, that while the "willful or wanton" provisions reference fairly egregious standards of conduct that may be hard for a plaintiff to ultimately prove, these liability shield provisions still cannot guarantee that no lawsuit will be filed against uncompensated officers or directors.
 Thus, disgruntled parties may file or threaten suits against directors or officers by characterizing actions taken by such officers or directors, whether in connection with dissolution or otherwise, as being either "willful or wanton."

 After Articles of Dissolution have been filed, dissolution may revoked within 60 days after the date of the filing of such Articles of Dissolution.
-Such revocation must be done by approval of the directors, provided that the corporation has not yet begun to distribute its assets or commence a proceeding for court supervision of a winding up process.
+Such revocation must be done by approval of the directors, provided that the corporation has not yet begun to distribute its assets or commenced a proceeding for court supervision of a winding up process.
 The directors can make such revocation without the consent or vote of any members entitled to vote on dissolution.
 To effect the revocation, the corporation must file Articles of Revocation of Dissolution within 60 days after the board's approval of the revocation.
-The current Revocation of Dissolution form provided by the Illinois Secretary of State website, at http://www.cyberdriveillinois.com/ and a current copy of the form is attached at Appendix H.
+Form Articles of Revocation of Dissolution are available on the Illinois Secretary of State website, at http://www.cyberdriveillinois.com/ and a current copy of the form is attached at Appendix H.

 5 Some organizations' Bylaws prohibit member voting by proxy; in such cases, only the votes of those members physically present at the meeting may be counted.